Fall 2021 and Spring 2022

 - Room selection begins.

 - First-time freshmen should schedule ACT and/or SAT tests so scores can be received as early as possible.
 The goal is to ensure the most up-to-date test information is available on your WVU student record for scholarship consideration deadlines.

 - Monitor your Financial Aid Information via your WVU Portal for requirements which could prevent your financial aid offer.

 - Fall breaks are a great time to apply for scholarships!

-- Submit a FAFSA by the March 1 priority deadline to optimize your financial aid eligibility.
+- This is the last month to submit a FAFSA before the March 1 priority deadline to optimize your financial aid eligibility.

-- First-time freshmen who are West Virginia residents applying for the PROMISE Scholarship must submit both the application and FAFSA by March 1.
+- This is the last month for first-time freshmen who are West Virginia residents applying for the PROMISE Scholarship to submit both the application and FAFSA before the March 1 deadline.

 - March 1: Priority deadline to submit a FAFSA for consideration for the best financial aid offer available to you.